heluxjs/helux/V2Details.md

 ### dependency collection
 In concent `v2`, support dependency collection automatically, so now there are two ways to let concent know your component dependency.

-- Specify it with param `watchedKeys` when your declare a component
+- Specify param `watchedKeys` when your declare a component
 ```js
 import { register, useConcent } from 'concent';